Eligibility for VA disability benefits

 - Loss of range of motion (problems moving your body)

-- Cancers caused by contact with toxic chemicals or other dangers
+- Cancers or other conditions caused by contact with toxic chemicals or other dangers

 You may also be able to get VA disability benefits for conditions like these:

 - Traumatic brain injury (TBI)

 Go to our Compensation 101 videos to learn more about how VA disability compensation works: